manisha-jaiswal/food-and-calories/README.md

 # food-and-calories

-You visit a restaurant called CodeWithHarry and food items in this restaurant are sorted based on their amount of calories.
+You visit a restaurant called Manisha and food items in this restaurant are sorted based on their amount of calories.
 You have to

 reverse this list of food items containing their calories.